John Frederick King Obituary (2021) St. Louis Post-Dispatch

 King, John Frederick

-75, passed September 29, 2021.
-Surviving are his wife, Nanvi, King; son, John (Heather) King; daughter, Lindsey (Sean) Wingron; grandchildren, Abigail, Justin, Angel, Laney, and John; uncle, Dan (Caroline) Penberthy; cousins, Jane (Ted) Wilson, and Beverly (Ken) Diffey; sisters-in-law, Jody (Ken) Bradshaw and Chelli Parker; brothers-in-law, Jeff (Rhonda) Bauer, Jedd Bauer, and Alfred Bauer; and nieces and nephews.
+Surviving are his wife, Nanvi, nee Bauer, King; son, John (Heather) King; daughter, Lindsey (Sean) Wingron; grandchildren, Abigail, Justin, Angel, Laney, and John; uncle, Dan (Caroline) Penberthy; cousins, Jane (Ted) Wilson, and Beverly (Ken) Diffey; sisters-in-law, Jody (Ken) Bradshaw and Chelli Parker; brothers-in-law, Jeff (Rhonda) Bauer, Jedd Bauer, and Alfred Bauer; and nieces and nephews.

 Services: George Renner & Sons Funeral Home, Belleville, IL, Visitation October 4, from 4 to 8 p.m. and 9 to 10 a.m.
 Tuesday, departing at 10:15 a.m. for Jefferson Barracks National Cemetery, St. Louis, MO.